UniMath/agda-unimath/src/metric-spaces/uniform-limit-theorem-metric-spaces.lagda.md

 ## Idea

 The
-{{#concept "uniform limit theorem" WDID=Q7885107 WD="uniform limit theorem" Agda=is-pointwise-ε-δ-continuous-map-is-uniform-limit-sequence-Metric-Space}}
+{{#concept "uniform limit theorem" WDID=Q7885107 WD="uniform limit theorem" Agda=is-pointwise-ε-δ-continuous-map-is-uniform-limit-sequence-map-Metric-Space}}
 states that uniform convergence of a sequence of
 [maps between metric spaces](metric-spaces.maps-metric-spaces.md), i.e.,
 convergence in the